 Find out when the kid (should) be born before buying seasonal clothes.
 If the child is born in December there’s a good chance they won’t still be in newborn size swimwear come July.
 Pay attention to sizes when buying such items.

-If the parents did a registry, look it up.
-Chances are they spent time to figure out what would work and need for their family.
-Sometimes, showers aren’t they best time to be reinventing the wheel so-to-speak.
-If they took the time to research a monitor they liked for example, don’t bother buying a different one because you liked it more, there’s a good chance it will end up getting exchanged.
+If the parents did create a registry, look it up.
+Chances are they spent time to figure out what would work and what they need for their family.
+Sometimes, showers aren’t the best time to be reinventing the wheel, so-to-speak.
+If they took the time to research a monitor they liked, for example, don’t bother buying a different one because you liked it more; there’s a good chance it will end up getting exchanged.

-It’s not to say new moms thought of everything though.
-As a mom myself there were things I received from experienced friends and family that I never would have thought of and were so appreciative of.
+It’s not to say new moms think of everything, though.
+As a mom myself, there were things I received from experienced friends and family that I never would have thought of and was so appreciative of.
 If you go this route, just make sure to include a gift receipt so they can return the item if it turns out not to be something they would want.

 What is your favorite gift to give for a baby shower?